 ASD treatment should start immediately after its diagnosis.
 Early treatment is essential as proper care can lower the difficulties faced by people with ASD and help them learn new skills.

-There are different types of treatments and therapies to improve speech and behaviour.
+There are different types of treatments and therapies to improve speech and behavior.
 The treatment or therapy that a child can benefit from depends on his/her condition and needs.
 Each therapy focuses on reducing ASD symptoms in the child and improving his/her learning and development skills.

-Behavioural & Communication Treatments and Therapies
+Behavioral & Communication Treatments and Therapies

 - Pivot Response Training: PRT helps in developing the motivation to communicate and learn.